pacyL2K19/books-helper/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome following a correct gitflow workflow !

+## Acknowledgments 🤝

+A special thanks to [Gregoire Vella](https://www.behance.net/gregoirevella) for this project, which took guidance on his project idea.
+The original page to check is [here](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details).
 ## Authors

 👤 **Pacifique Linjanja**